A use case overview of the Update many records step to discover its functionality within a platform.

 Update and filter on collection variable to update many records

-As the block store gets expanded, we get more and more functionality that simplifies the workflow within applications.
-In this article, we’ll have a look at how to apply the update many records step that is based on a collection variable and can be used to update the statuses of a certain number of tasks, invoices, orders, etc. Without further speculations, let’s dive in.
+As the Block Store gets expanded, we get more and more functionality that simplifies the workflow within applications.
+In this article, we’ll have a look at how to apply the Update many records step that is based on a collection variable and can be used to update the statuses of a certain number of tasks, invoices, orders, etc. Without further speculations, let’s dive in.

 Getting started